PAX: Compiling Perl Again, This Time for Real

 pax run compile-and-run pipeline 2.33s

-PAX native artifact direct execution 0.08s
+PAX native artefact direct execution 0.08s

 That is not the same thing as saying "all Perl becomes native instantly."
 It is saying something more defensible: